medo64/HourlyBeep/README.md

 Hourly Beep
 ===========

 This extension will do a gentle beep upon every hour.
 No more, no less.
+Ok, a bit more.

 ## Extension Settings